Complete Publisher Submission · Confidential

 And the one operation that never closed: Gibraltar.
 Markovits arrives in 1992, is received by Mr L. Khiani with great kindness, and writes his name in the acknowledgements of a Cambridge University Press book.
 The scholar comes to the last keeper of the empire.
 He is given tea.

 An empire that spanned five continents ends not in a declaration but in a man on a train.
-The eighth generation rebuilds it as a digital storefront — putting Cairo on the list without knowing why Cairo feels right.
+The sixth generation rebuilds it as a digital storefront — putting Cairo on the list without knowing why Cairo feels right.

 Epilogue